 My twist on the classic red velvet cake takes the form of a roulade rolled around a silky white chocolate cream.
-To disguise the red color from unsuspecting guests, I dust the cake with confectioners’ sugar.
-Only when you slice the roulade do you see the cake’s shocking color.–Flo Braker
+To disguise the red color from unsuspecting guests, I dust the cake with powdered sugar.
+Only when you slice the roulade do you see the filling and the cake’s shocking color.–Flo Braker

 Red Velvet Cake Roll Recipe